 The District reports unavailable/deferred revenue and unearned revenue on its financial statements.
 Unearned/deferred revenues arise when a potential revenue does not meet both the measurable and available or year intended to finance criteria for recognition in the current period.
-Deferred revenues also arise when resources are received by the government before it has a legal claim to them as when grant monies are received prior to the incurrence of qualifying expenditures.
-In subsequent periods, when both the revenue recognition criteria are met, or when the government has a legal claim to the resources, the unavailable/unearned/deferred revenue is removed from the financial statements and revenue is recognized.
+Unearned revenues also arise when resources are received by the government before it has a legal claim to them as when grant monies are received prior to the incurrence of qualifying expenditures.
+In subsequent periods, when both the revenue recognition criteria are met, when the government has a legal claim to the resources, the unavailable/unearned/deferred revenue is removed from the financial statements and revenue is recognized.

-E. Budgets
+Budgets

 Budgets are adopted on a basis consistent with generally accepted accounting principles.
-Annual appropriated budgets are adopted for the general, special reserve, debt service, and all special revenue funds.
+Annual appropriated budgets are adopted for the general, debt service, and all special revenue funds (except Working Cash).
 All annual appropriations lapse at fiscal year-end.

-F. Prepaid Item/Expenses
+Prepaid Item/Expenses

-Prepaids are valued at cost, which approximates market.
 The cost of governmental fund-type prepaids are recorded as expenditures when consumed rather than when purchased.
 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaids in both the government-wide and fund financial statements.

-G. Cash and Investments
+Cash and Investments